funnymania/hirable/README.md

 Every 30-60 seconds, the site(s) are scraped, and you are alerted that your time has come!

-You can find the results in relevant subFolders for each listing successfully scraped.
+You can find the results in relevant subFolders for each company's listing successfully scraped.

-Place only your email in 'userEmail.txt' if you would like to be informed via email, too.
+Place *only* your email in 'userEmail.txt' if you would like to be informed via email, too.

 Amuse your friends with your new, shiny offer!